biojava/biojava.github.io/_wikis/Andreas_Dräger.md

 formatting function that produces a BLAST like output of the aligned sequences.
-He also improved the database interaction with BioSQL, escpecially the storage of taxonomic information in the database and contributed some suggestions for further developement of BioJava.
+He also improved the database interaction with BioSQL, escpecially the storage of taxonomic information in the database and contributed some suggestions for the further developement of BioJava.